yeraydiazdiaz/futureproof/README.md

 `futureproof` defaults to logging monitoring information on the tasks so you always know if things are working.
 Note how the task manager exposes `completed_tasks` allowing easy access to the results without having to manually keep track of futures.
 Finally, as mentioned previously, you're also in total control over exception handling so you don't need to add code for that either.

-But that's not all, check out the [examples directory](https://github.com/yeraydiazdiaz/futureproof/tree/master/examples/) for a hands-on comparison between `futureproof` and `concurrent.futures` in other more serious scenarios.
+These are fairly minor problems that we can work around manually using `concurrent.futures` but when starting to deal higher number of tasks other problems arise, check out the [examples directory](https://github.com/yeraydiazdiaz/futureproof/tree/master/examples/) for a hands-on comparison between `futureproof` and `concurrent.futures` in other more serious scenarios.

 ## Alternatives

-I am by no means the first person to realise and tackle this problems, here a few similar, more stable and feature full, albeit restrictively licensed alternatives:
+I am by no means the first person to address these problems.
+Here a few similar, more stable and feature full, albeit restrictively licensed alternatives:

 - [Pebble](https://pebble.readthedocs.io/en/latest/), LGPL 3.0
 - [more-executors](https://github.com/rohanpm/more-executors), GPL 3.0

-`futureproof` is MIT licensed.
+`futureproof` is licensed MIT.